Choctaw County is named for the Choctaw Native American people who resided in the region.

 Contractor: Hueber Brothers

-Description: The building faces east and is a two story buff colored brick and stone structure.
+Description: The building faces east and is a two story buff colored brick, stone and concrete structure.
 The building is located on spacious landscaped grounds in the center of Butler.
 The east front has a portico with three brick arches on the first story and four white colored columns rising to a pediment at the roof line.
 Wide white colored eaves run along the roof line.
-The building houses the County Circuit Court and the County District Court of the 1st Judicial District.
-The building was renovated in 1955.
+In the interior, the hallways have white colored title wainscoting along the lower half.
+The County Circuit Court courtroom is located at the center of the second story on the west side and has light colored wood paneling on the lower walls.
+There is a curved gallery along the rear with railings.
+A small courtroom is located on the west side of the addition on the second story.
+The building houses the Circuit Court of the 1st Judicial Circuit and the County District Court and County Probate Court.
+The architect was William S Hull of Jackson, Mississippi and the contractor was Hueber Brothers.
+The building was renovated and an addition constructed in 1955 to 1956.
 The architect was L L Brasfield and the contractor was Moody & Webb.
 Wings were added on the north and south sides in 1965.
+The architect was James F Hurd and the contractor was F B Bear Construction Corporation.

 See: The architect, William S Hull of Jackson also designed courthouses in Alabama in Bibb County and in Mississippi in Covington County, Forrest County, Jefferson Davis County, Perry County, Pike County, Sharkey County and Tallahatchie County.